spud0/phys/README.md

 in C++, SDL and some other goodies

 # Plan #
-	-  refactor using namespaces and a few template classes (rough ideas)
+	-  refactor using namespaces and a quadtree (rough ideas)
-		- math namespace (vector)
-		- phys (constants and other physic's formula's)
+		- phys (constants and other physics formula's)
 		- view (renderer)
-		- shape (template specializations for different shapes (`SDL_Rect` etc)
+		- shape (add in different classes for different shapes (`SDL_Rect` etc)
+		- add ability to store have multiple shapes colliding

 	- use catch2 for testing